Workshop instructors

 Ernst Maier

 As a self-employed master carpenter, Ernst Maier runs a small, creative one-man workshop in Upper Austria.
 For over 10 years, he has been passionate about building wildwood furniture based on the shapes of nature.
-His work is characterised by the combination of wildwood and classic solid wood techniques.
+His work is characterised above all by the combination of wildwood and classic solid wood techniques.

 Ernst Schoiswohl